danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 `nextValue()` in the expected manner, collecting up all the yielded results.

+#### `filter(generator, filterFunction) <> list`

+Collects the result of calling `filterFunction` on each of the elements yielded by the generator, into a list.
+Returns the list.
+If a given call to `filterFunction` returns void, then there is no result element for the corresponding generated value.

+Calling `filter` on an unbounded generator (one with an infinite number of elements to generate) is a fatal error (terminating the runtime).

+The default implementation of this method iterates over calls to `nextValue()` in the expected manner, collecting up all the yielded results.

+**Note:** The function `collectFilter` is a multi-generator generalization of this function.

 #### `nextValue(generator, box) <> generator | void`

 Generates the next item in `generator`, if any.
 If there is a generated